taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - **Python Pocket Reference: Python In Your Pocket** (5th, 2014) by Mark Lutz
 - **Think Python** (2nd, 2016) by Allen B. Downey
 - **Dive into Python 3** (2009) by Mark Pilgrim
+- **The Hitchhiker's Guide to Python: Best Practices for Development** by Kenneth Reitz, Tanya Schlusser.
+[HTML](https://docs.python-guide.org/)
 - Python Essential Reference by David M. Beazley
 - Introducing Python: Modern Computing in Simple Packages (2nd, 2019) by Bill Lubanovic
 - Core Python Programming by Wesley J. Chun